Kurt Schmoke: Elected office

 In 1982, Schmoke ran for his first elected office.
 He challenged incumbent Baltimore City State's Attorney William A. Swisher in a citywide contest.
 Schmoke ran an energetic, grassroots and race-neutral campaign and upset Swisher in a landslide.

 On November 3, 1987, he was elected mayor of Baltimore.
-As mayor, he became known for his opposition to the "War on Drugs" and his stance in favor of drug decriminalization.
+As mayor, he became known for his opposition to the "war on drugs" and his stance in favor of drug decriminalization.
 He made his position on drug decriminalization known during a speech at the U.S. Conference of Mayors.
 Schmoke rewrote his speech the night before the conference, adding a harsh criticism of drug criminalization without showing his staff or the organizers of the conference.
-After newspapers published accounts of the speech, Schmoke faced wide-spread, bi-partisan condemnation.
-Baltimore’s two congressmen came out against Schmoke's idea of decriminalization, as well as Reagan administration officials.
+After newspapers published accounts of the speech, Schmoke faced widespread, bipartisan condemnation.
+Baltimore's two congressmen came out against Schmoke's idea of decriminalization, as well as Reagan administration officials.
 One of his most notable critics was Democratic Congressman Charles Rangel, who called Schmoke "the most dangerous man in America."

 Schmoke initiated programs in housing, education, public health and economic development.
-During his three terms in office Schmoke faced very serious challenges, including poor quality schools, drug addiction, and violent crime.
-Some of his controversial positions included advocating the decriminalization of drug use and employing Nation of Islam security guards in a housing project.
-His achievements included improving the environment of low-income housing projects, a needle-exchange program for addicts, keeping the tax rate stable, and attracting the Ravens football team to Baltimore.

-In 1992, President George H. W. Bush awarded him the national Literacy Award for his efforts to promote adult literacy and, in 1994, President Bill Clinton cited Baltimore's programs to improve public housing and enhance community economic development and named Baltimore one of six cities to receive Empowerment Zone designation.
+In 1992, President George H. W. Bush awarded him the National Literacy Award for his efforts to promote adult literacy and, in 1994, President Bill Clinton cited Baltimore's programs to improve public housing and enhance community economic development and named Baltimore one of six cities to receive Empowerment Zone designation.
+In 1995, Schmoke spoke at the Million Man March.
 In 1997, Schmoke was a committee member for the Rudy Bruner Award for Urban Excellence.
 After serving three terms as city mayor, Schmoke opted not to run for reelection in 1999.